Argentina–Azerbaijan relations: Cultural ties

 On 3 May 2011, the first issue of the magazine "İRS Herencia", the Spanish version of the Azerbaijani international journal "IRS-Heritage", was presented at the international book exhibition in Buenos Aires.
 It is the first magazine written in Spanish about Azerbaijan.
 The magazine provides information on Azerbaijani history, culture and traditions.
 The first issue of the magazine, which was entitled as "Azerbaijan is the land of magic voices", was dedicated to the musical heritage of Azerbaijan.

 In November 2010, the Azerbaijan Diplomatic Academy (ADA) and the Institute of the Diplomatic Service of Argentina signed a memorandum of understanding.
 The document was signed by Rector of the Azerbaijan Diplomatic Academy Hafiz Pashayev and Deputy Minister of Foreign Affairs, International Trade and Worship of Argentina Alberto Pedro D'Alotto.

 A week of political, social and cultural events about Azerbaijan was held in Buenos Aires at the end of 2011 to mark the 20th anniversary of the restoration of Azerbaijan's Independence.
 Within the framework of the week, there was held the ceremony for creation of the fund of publishers about Azerbaijan in the National Library of the Republic of Argentina, which is considered to be one of the largest scientific centers in Latin America.

-On 4–7 October 2017, Baku hosted the First International Tango Festival.
+From 4 to 7 October 2017, Baku hosted the First International Tango Festival.
 The festival was organized by the Embassy of Argentina in Azerbaijan and the dance studios existing in Baku.

 At present, extensive activities are taken to organize the Days of Azerbaijani Culture in Argentina, and therefore the Embassy receives the support from the Ministry of Culture and Tourism of Azerbaijan.